TestL-ab/TestL-ab.github.io/src/pages/docs/problem-overview.md

 ## Tailoring an application can increase preferred user behavior

-Companies face the ongoing challenge of presenting an application that is most effective in achieving a desired outcome.
-This outcome can be anything from increasing sales, improving click-through rates, or enhancing user engagement.
+Companies face the ongoing challenge of presenting their users with an application that is most effective in achieving a desired outcome.
+This outcome can be anything from increasing sales, improving click-through rates, or increasing the amount of user engagement with the application.
 The desired outcome is often reported as a **conversion rate**, which is a metric used to measure the percentage of website visitors or users who take a desired action, such as making a purchase, filling out a form, or signing up for a newsletter.

-There are a number of approaches that companies can take when trying to optimize their application and increase their conversion rate:
+There are a number of approaches that companies can take when trying to optimize their application to increase their conversion rate:

 1. **Surveys**: Surveys can be used to collect feedback from users about their experience with a website or campaign.
 This feedback can be used to identify areas of improvement and make changes to the design or content.